tud-mit-plone/TUDChat/docs/architecture.md

 user_list              | list   | List of users known to the client chat_room_check        | int    | Timestamp used for check if the chat session is still active

-The following information is stored in the shared cache:
+The following information are stored in the shared cache:

 Name                 | Type   | Content
 -------------------- | ------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------